vpenso/vm-tools/docs/image.md

 ## DHCP

-Following is optional an particular to Debian...
+Following is optional for Debian based images.

-Set the VM instance hostname during boot using information from DNS:
+Set the VM instance hostname during boot using information from DNS...

 ```bash
 # install a hook script for the ISC DHCP version of Debian